Cohomology of Fuchsian Groups and Non-Euclidean Crystallographic Groups: Introduction

 We remark that some of the results have appeared in the literature before.
 The case where $\Gamma$ is a cocompact Fuchsian group, so $\epsilon=+$ and $d=k=s=0$, was considered by Majumdar \cite{Majumdar1970}, however, our computation of the ring structure is new.
 The case $\epsilon=+$ and $d=k=0$ is a corollary of a result of Huebschmann \cite{Huebschmann1979} and the case $\epsilon=-$ and $d=k=s=0$ was considered by Akhter and Majumdar \cite{akhter2003determination}.
 Each of these previous results used different methods to the ideas here.

 Other interpretations of the cohomology of Fuchsian groups have appeared in the literature.
-These have primarily dealt with lifting phenomena \cite{Patterson1975}, with Eichler cohomology \cite{Eichler1957, Curran1970} or with $K$-theory in relation to the Baum-Connes conjecture \cite{luck2000computations, BerkovePinedaPearson2002}.
+These have primarily dealt with lifting phenomena \cite{Patterson1975}, with Eichler cohomology \cite{Curran1970,Eichler1957} or with $K$-theory in relation to the Baum-Connes conjecture \cite{BerkovePinedaPearson2002,HughesKandKO2020,luck2000computations}.

 The paper is structured as follows.
 In Section~\ref{sec.NEC} we define the signature of an NEC group.
-In Section~\ref{coho} we prove Theorem~\ref{thm.main} and Theorem~\ref{Thm.Fgrp.Ring}.
-Finally, in Section~\ref{sec.L2} we compute the $L^2$-Betti numbers of each NEC group (Corollary~\ref{Cor.L2NEC}) using a relation to the rational Euler characteristic $\chi_\QQ$ of a group.
+In Section~\ref{sec.Equi} we introduce the Cartan Leray type spectral sequence for a $\Gamma$-space.
+Finally, in Section~\ref{coho} we prove Theorem~\ref{theorem.main} and Theorem~\ref{theorem.Fgrp.Ring}.